This post may contain affiliate links. Please read our disclosure policy.

 2- Get your homework station ready.

-Mickey built this great homework station for the kids last year.
+Mickey built this great homework station for the kids several years ago.
 He bought the desktop for about $10 and built it into the wall himself.
 We use it EVERY day (during the school year & in the summer).

 4- Back to school party

 We’ve even adapted them to muffins – Our kids LOVE muffins!
-Last year I started a tradition of making them a muffin with a cream cheese frosting (more cream cheese than actual frosting. lol!) and a crayon in the middle.
-They thought it was so funny and laughed at the table that morning, which is another great way to start the day.
+Several years ago, I made them a banana muffin with cream cheese frosting (more cream cheese than actual frosting) and a crayon in the middle.
+They thought it was funny and laughed at the table that morning, another great way to start the day.
 You can find their favorite peanut butter banana muffin recipe here.

 5- Pancake Breakfast

 This special pancake breakfast is perfect!
-Our kids love pancakes, so just make the grade (number or K for Kindergarten) out of pancake mix!
+Our kids love pancakes, so make the grade (number or K for Kindergarten) out of pancake mix!
+We make them special birthday pancakes each year, so it’s just piggybacking off of that idea.
 The kids will LOVE it!

 6- Get them ready with a back to school binder.